The Best Password Managers of 2025

 Here’s how much you can expect to pay for Total Password whether you bundle it with TotalAV (antivirus) and Total VPN or buy it on its own:

-Plan Standalone Bundled First-year cost per month $1.99 $4.08 Renewal cost per month $9.92 $12.42 We do want to point out that the $1.99 per month rate is for the first year only.
-Renewals will cost you more – way more.
+Total Password Subscriptions Price First Year Price at Renewal Premium (1 user, multiple devices) $23.88 ($1.99 per month) $119.40 ($9.95 per month) Total AV Bundle (8 devices) $49 ($4.08 per month) $149 ($12.42 per month) We do want to point out that Total Password’s $1.99-per-month rate is for the first year only.
+Renewals will cost you more — way more.
 That’s not unusual for password manager subscriptions, as NordPass also increases the rate after the introductory period.
 But with Total Password, the cost increases by nearly five times.
 That’s something to consider if you’re looking to use it long-term.

 We also didn’t like that there are no options for families.
-While there are no limits to the number of devices and browsers you can use Total Password on, we don’t recommend sharing your master password and vault even with family members, especially kids and teenagers.
-Our pick for families here – Dashlane – lets you add up to 10 members each with separate vaults and master passwords.
+While there are no limits to the number of devices and browsers you can use Total Password on, we don’t recommend sharing your master password and vault, not even with family members, and especially kids and teenagers.
+Our pick for families here – Dashlane – lets you add up to 10 members per plan with separate vaults and master passwords.

 Is Total Password Secure?